kbatbouta/borderless-chameleon-theme/README.md

 This is a fork of [linonetwo's version](https://github.com/linonetwo/browser-adaptation-dynamic-theme) with the following changes:

-  - Remove the active tab line color
   - Make the frame color a bit darker, so the active tab will be more visible
+  - Make address bar match the color of toolbar

 It's too opinionated to be a PR, so I just keep it here.